 This heavy metal tends to get deposited in red blood cells.
 Testing for mercury poisoning with a blood sample is the best way to discover if the mercury levels are dangerously elevated.

-Organic versions of mercury are particularly problematic as they can damage the central nervous systems, causing mood swings, poor emotion control and even mild personality changes in some patients.
+Organic versions of mercury are particularly problematic as they can damage the central nervous system, causing mood swings, poor emotion control, and even mild personality changes in some patients.

 Mercury treatment and prevention options

 As mentioned earlier, mercury is excreted through urine and feces, and less than 1% can be eliminated through sweat.

 Getting rid of mercury isn’t a quick process.
 It can take approximately 6-12 months to eliminate 50% mercury content after a single exposure.

 However, there are some ways to excrete mercury faster.
 For example, one should increase his fiber intake to sustain two to three bowel movements per day.